 Applications to study a CCAFL course in 2020 have now closed.

-The CCAFL timetable for 2020 will be uploaded here when available.
+The CCAFL timetable for 2020 has now been finalised.

 CCAFL Oral Exam Instructions are currently being updated and will be uploaded with the timetable.

 The awards available for CCAFL courses are based on achievement in the external assessment.
 Students who are not present for the external assessment will not receive an award.
 The available awards are:

 All the courses listed below are at Level 3.
 A PA award or better in these courses contributes 15 credit points towards the Tasmanian Certificate of Education (TCE).
 An award of SA or higher contributes towards the Australian Tertiary Admissions Rank (ATAR) for eligible students.

 Course materials and assessment tasks are sourced from other Australian assessment agencies and administered according to their specifications.